Lightweight Open Source System Software

 Desktop Systems

 Linux and BSD have several Desktop options such as Gnome, KDE, Unity, XFCE.
 By their nature, most Desktop systems are resource intensive.
-The only one I recommend for a low resource system is LXDE (Lightweight X11 Desktop Environment).
-If you have any doubts on how your favorite Desktop stacks up against LXDE, then just try them both on a machine with only 64 MB of RAM.
+The only one I recommend for a low resource system is LXDE-qt (Lightweight X11 Desktop Environment).
+If you have any doubts on how your favorite Desktop stacks up against LXDE-qt, then just try them both on a machine with only 64 MB of RAM.
 You'll see a huge difference.
-One really nice thing about LXDE is that you can pick and choose just the pieces you want for your system and don't need to install all of LXDE to get the benefits of the programs that are a part of it.
-It's designed to use Openbox, but many of the lightweight tools will work well in a variety of window manager.
+One really nice thing about LXDE-qt is that you can pick and choose just the pieces you want for your system and don't need to install all of LXDE-qt to get the benefits of the programs that are a part of it.
+It's designed to use Openbox, but many of the lightweight tools will work well in a variety of window managers.
 I particularly like lxtask.
 It's similar to the Windows task manager.
 You can kill applications with it.
 If you're tired of a dockable app that's running, use this tool to stop the program.
 It also shows RAM usage.
-The lxappearance program lets you edit the look and feel of GTK+ 2 programs.
+The lxappearance program lets you edit the look and feel of programs.
+(The original LXDE version worked with GTK+ 2 based programs, but the LXDE-qt versions should work with Qt based programs.)
 The lxterminal program makes a good replacement for xterm.
 Even if it's not what you decide to use as your main terminal program, it's a nice backup terminal program to have around just in case settings get messed up with the terminal program you use most often.
+I did recently hear about a security issue with vte based terminals (which includes lxterminal).
+However, it's only an issue in certain cases.
 There are other interesting lightweight programs as well.
-You can run the LXDE programs you want as needed and leave out the ones you don't need.
+You can run the LXDE-qt programs you want as needed and leave out the ones you don't need.

 If you want a small desktop style program to run with Fluxbox (or another window manager), you may want to check out fxdesktop.
 It makes use of the Fox Toolkit library.
 I managed to build it on one of my systems with no issues, but to run it, you need to open a terminal in your window manager of choice and type the following: